-The rest of the Gryffindors burst into applause and spontaneous cheers as they thumped their feet against the stands below them.
-Their roars filled the stadium, drowning out the Slytherin hisses and objections.
+The rest of the Gryffindors burst into applause and spontaneous cheers as they thumped their feet against the stands below them; their roars filled the stadium, drowning out the Slytherin hisses and objections.
 Lily felt the subsequent vibrations as she continued to silently sit on the bench.
 She didn’t even hear Alice telling Walter that she wasn’t feeling well and would meet up with her later.

-Lily felt like someone had placed a Timeturner on her neck because everything suddenly was moving at light speed; students’ interactions and cheers were short and brief as they milled about on the pitch, congratulating the members of the winning squad.
+Lily felt like someone had placed a timeturner on her neck because everything suddenly was moving at light speed; students’ interactions and cheers were short and brief as they milled about on the pitch, congratulating the members of the winning squad.
 She even felt completely unattached when Sirius and his younger brother began to throw punches at each other on the field.
 Just as quickly as the fight had started, it ended.

 The time lapse continued.
 Suddenly, she felt Alice pinch her right arm and she physically jumped into the air.
 Time slowed back down and Lily shook her head back and forth to dispel the illusions she saw in front of her.
 Many of the students had left the stadium, except for a couple of players who remained on the field.

-She would not let James Potter make her feel inferior.
+She would not let James make her feel inferior.
 It was her job to do that to him.

 “Black!” she screeched as she stomped onto the field, her Head Girl instincts finally kicking in.
 “Where the hell is Potter?”